grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Shakes nodded slowly, while chewing through another piece of bread.
 "Alright.
 Fuckin' alright!
 But I want a stipend on top of that to cover the costs of any modifications to the _Gnat_.
 And enough to reverse them after we complete this run."

-[//]: # (34734953 -- Dont forget you need to resolve Shakes current delivery run)

 "Done.
 I'll give you one share right now, and the other on delivery.
 You can write up the cost of the stipend at delivery too."

+"OK! ...Wait, what about my current shipment?
+I have to get that delivered in the next few days.
+And I won't be able to do that in a boat making a racket."

+"Think you could transship it from the depot here?"

+"Maybe.
+Lots of boats around.
+Seems like at least one would be going the right direction.
+But it would have to be someone reliable and discreet."

+"Talk to that dock boss, if anyone knows who is reliable around here, seems like it would be her."

+"I'll probably take a hit..."

+"I will cover the difference, of course."

-Shakes grinned through a mouthful of food.
+Shakes nodded and grinned through a mouthful of food.
 "Well -- partner -- who knew picking up a bunch of fucking filthy marooned scumbags in the middle of the ocean would lead to anything profitable!
 Fuckin' sweet."

 "Well if that's settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
 I feel like I need to be getting back there."